-Cruz e Silva has also said that the closing of mosques is the most recent move in Angola’s effort to but a stop to so-called illegal religious sects.
-Under new laws in Angola, many religious sects have suddenly become criminal.
+Cruz e Silva has also said that the closing of mosques is the most recent move in Angola’s effort to put a stop to so-called illegal religious sects.
+Under new laws in Angola, many religious sects have suddenly become criminals.

 On November 24, Angola President José Eduardo dos Santos said that the country is working toward putting an end to Islamic influence in Angola once and for all.
 Again, there is no word of what or who has been influenced and why it needs to stop.

 The Governor of Luanda, Bento Bento, has said that “radical” Muslims are not welcome in the country and that the Angolan government will not be legalizing mosques or other places of worship for Muslims.

 The African country of Angola’s citizens primarily practices indigenous religions.
 Recent surveys show that 47 percent adhere to traditional indigenous beliefs while another 38 percent of the population practice Roman Catholicism and 15 percent practice Protestantism.